 Whether you are looking for some family fun in the sun, some high-action thrills on the ski slopes, or want to see a traditional Christmas market in Europe, we’ve found 10 awesome holiday destinations for Xmas escapes...

 Now that it’s mid-way through November, and Xmas holidays officially start for local schools today, we’re turning our minds to a cool Yule and getting in a jolly mood.
 So, if you’re not feeling like a turkey dinner in Singapore this year, we’ve got some awesome direct flight ideas for a festive break that include everything from hitting the ski slopes to BBQs on the beach, Christmas lights in London to festive fairs in Europe…

 1. Mulled wine, hog roasts and Christmas carousels: London!

 We might be a little bit biased (most of the HK team has spent time living in London) but we adore London in the winter!
 The Brits really know how to do Christmas, and with mulled wine, turkey with all the trimmings, Father Christmas in every shopping mall, traditional carousels and outdoor ice-skating opps at cool places like the National History Museum and South Bank, need we say more?
-Once you have completed your Harrods shopping list, have had your fill of mince pies and have snapped a gazillion photos of your sightseeing expeditions, why not take a hop, skip and a jump over to the nearby ski-resorts dotted around Europe?
+Once you’ve completed your Harrods shopping list, have had your fill of mince pies and have snapped a gazillion photos of your sightseeing expeditions, why not take a hop, skip and a jump over to the nearby ski-resorts dotted around Europe?
 The perfect family Christmas if ever there was one.

 Don’t miss: Harrods and Hamleys for your Xmas shopping, the famous London sightseeing icons (Buckingham Palace et al), The National History Museum, London Zoo, Greenwich Observatory and a Harry Potter Studio Tour (a short drive from London).